Overview

 10.8: Do Not Track

-• The company does provide a method for users to opt-out from third-party tracking.
+• The vendor does provide a method for users to opt-out from third-party tracking.

 11: Compliance